schooltool-project/schooltool-book/source/sandbox.rst

 Network Adapter Settings
 ------------------------

+Each virtual machine can have up to four network adapters, which may be configured to attach to the host machine and external networks in a variety of ways.

+The following instructions are based on `this tutorial <http://christophermaier.name/blog/2010/09/01/host-only-networking-with-virtualbox>`_, which describes the best configuration for a secure and private testing environment.

-In order to configure the virtual network adapters of your new Schooltool server, click on the "Network" section of the VirtualBox administrative interface.
+First, click on the "Network" section of the VirtualBox administrative interface for your SchoolTool VM.

     .. image:: images/virtualbox-01.png

-By default, a new VirtualBox guest should be attached to the outside world via Network Address Translation (NAT), which enables the guest machine to reach the Internet, but via a private IP address which is not accessible from the host, or other machines on your local network.
+Set "Adapter 1" to Network Address Translation (NAT), which should be the default.

     .. image:: images/virtualbox-02.png

 This will allow you to access the Internet from within the virtual machine, so you can update your Ubuntu Server packages, and install SchoolTool along with all of its dependencies.
-But it won't allow you to access SchoolTool's adminitrative interface from a browser on the host, or allow multiple virtual machines to access each other.
+But it won't allow you to access SchoolTool's administrative interface from a browser on the host, or allow multiple virtual machines to access each other.

 In order to access the SchoolTool server securely from the host computer, you'll need to create a Host-Only Network adapter.

 First, select File -> Preferences...

     .. image:: images/vbox-host-only-01.png

-... and select the "Network" tab.
+... and select the "Network" settings category from the list on the left-hand side.
+(This is a global preference setting for *all* VirtualBox VMs, as opposed to the machine-specific network adapter configuration we used earlier.)

 If you do not see *vboxnet0* in the list of Host-Only Networks, click the green plus (+) icon to create a new one:

     .. image:: images/vbox-host-only-02.png